scottgriv/batch-useful_bat_files/README.md

 This repository contains a curated collection of useful batch files I’ve created over the years. <br>
 Batch files are plain text scripts that execute a series of commands through the Windows command interpreter.

+Current Total Number of Batch Programs: **12** <br>

+> [!NOTE]
+> I plan to continue adding more useful batch files to this repository in the future as I create them to solve various tasks and challenges.

 ---------------

 ## Table of Contents